GetSafariTours

 Every visitor to Tanzania's national parks pays daily entry and conservation fees directly to TANAPA (Tanzania National Parks Authority).
 These fees fund wildlife protection, anti-poaching operations, and park infrastructure.

-The Ngorongoro Conservation Area charges an additional vehicle-based crater service fee of $300 per descent — this is automatically included in every estimate since nearly all Northern Circuit itineraries include a crater game drive.
+The Ngorongoro Conservation Area charges an additional vehicle-based crater service fee of $295 per descent — this is automatically included in every estimate since nearly all Northern Circuit itineraries include a crater game drive.

-Northern Circuit parks cover vast distances — Serengeti alone is larger than Connecticut.
+Northern Circuit parks cover vast distances — the Serengeti alone is larger than Connecticut.
 Dedicated 4x4 safari vehicles with pop-up roofs, professional English-speaking guides, fuel, and transit days between parks are unavoidable costs on private safaris.

 We estimate one vehicle for every six travellers to preserve game-viewing comfort and flexibility.
 Larger groups automatically split across multiple vehicles, which scales this cost component.
 Your guide doubles as a naturalist and spotter, making the vehicle and guide line item one of the most impactful parts of the safari experience.